 - Obtained federal court TRO and preliminary injunction for client against competing business that was created surreptitiously while former employee was still employed by client.

-- Outside general counsel to international bespoke guitar company, helping them establish online marketplace and acquire three competing businesses.
+- Outside general counsel to international bespoke guitar company, helping them establish online marketplace and acquire multiple competing businesses.

 - Outside general counsel to marketing firm focused on international environmental issues.

 - Obtaining a rare reversal of the Board of Zoning Appeals on behalf of real estate developer client, persuading court that the BZA’s decision was arbitrary and capricious.